nanvel/blog/2020/07/ruby.md

 Classes and modules are "open", and can be modified and extended at runtime.

+Classes can include or inherit methods from modules.

+It is possible to define getters and setters for accessign state directly.
+These pairs of accessor methods are known as attributes and distinct from instance variables.

+Any ruby program can add methods to existing classes, and it is even possible to add "singleton methods" to individual objects.

+`self` - withint the body of the class, but outside of any instance methods defined by the class, refers to the class being defined.

+Class variables are visible to, and shared by, the class methods and the instance methods of a class, and also by the class definition itself.

 ```ruby
 class Customer
    @@no_of_customers = 0  # class variable